 10) a) What is the amount of spectrum your country foresees will be required for terrestrial television broadcasting, taking into consideration the responses to Questions 5, 6, 7, 8, and 9?
 Please indicate the modes of transmission that will be used, and timeframes.

-Reply: a) It is likely that 280 MHz is required for the terrestrial television broadcasting to serve 6 multiplexes and to prepare for the advanced broadcasting technologies mentioned in question 8).
+Reply: a) It is likely that 280 MHz in UHF Band is required for the terrestrial television broadcasting to serve 6 multiplexes and to prepare for the advanced broadcasting technologies mentioned in question 8).
+(No additional spectrum is required for the time being.)

 SECTION TWO – Sound broadcasting